Do airport X-rays damage computer hardware?

 Note: This document contains information about X-ray machines.
-Taking a laptop, hard drive, flash media, or other magnetic sensitive device through a metal detector can cause damage.
+Taking a laptop, hard drive, flash media, or magnetic media through a metal detector can cause damage.
 Improper handling of your laptop while traveling can also cause damage.
-We recommend users carry their laptops on the plane with them.
+We also recommend users carry their laptops on the plane with them.

 Blu-ray, CD, CD-R, CD-RW, DVD, DVD+R, etc.

 All optical discs are not affected by X-rays and will not be damaged or erased when sent through an X-ray machine.

 Computer, laptop, PDA or tablet

 Computers, laptops, and PDA's and the components within them are not sensitive to X-rays and will not be damaged when sent through an X-ray machine.

 Flash media (storage cards for digital cameras)

 Unlike traditional film that can be damaged by X-rays, the flash cards used to store pictures created by your digital camera are not sensitive to light.
 Flash media will not be damaged when going through an X-ray.

 Floppy diskettes are only sensitive to magnetic charges, taking them or a computer with them through an X-ray will not damage the drive.